jianminwei/PythonVsJavaScript/JSX-tips-02-jsx-element.md

             </ul>
         </div>;

-#### Element with multiple children which are created by JavaScript loop
+#### Element with multiple children which can be created by JavaScript loop

     //Note: A single element can have multiple children.
     //and the multiple children can be created by using a JavaScript